Bibliometrics & Responsible Research Evaluation: Metrics Defined

 Journal Impact Factor (JIF)

-Journal Impact Factor (JIF) is calculated by the average number of times all articles and reviews from the journal published over a recent three year period have been cited in the Journal Citation Reports year.
+Journal Impact Factor (JIF) is calculated by the average number of times all articles and reviews from the journal published over a recent three year period that have been cited in the Journal Citation Reports year.

 The best use for this metric is to look at previous publication history and plan a publication strategy.